waitlearn/learngit/readme.txt

 Git is a distrubuted version control system.
-Git is a free software.
+Git is a free software distrubuted under GPL.